+This is the usual first-year class for those students who have studied French throughout high school.
 Designed to develop proficiency in speaking and listening skills, as well as in reading and writing.
 Classes are taught in French and involve much oral practice: discussions, exercises, etc. are based on a variety of reading and listening materials.
 Short written exercises and occasional compositions reinforce this work.
-A largely self-instructional lab program is available to help improve listening and oral performance.
-Testing reflects the balance among the four skills.
-This is the usual first-year class for those students who have studied French throughout high school.
-A basic knowledge of yerb tenses, agreement of adjectives, placement of object pronouns, etc. is assumed, since these and other items are dealt with as review items.
+The basic structures of French are reviewed.
+Listening comprehension assignments are done in the Learning Laboratory in the Killam Library.
+Agreement of adjectives, placement of object pronouns, etc. is assumed, since these and other items are dealt with as review items.
 Students with little or no acquaintance with such structures should take French 1000.